rickwassing/cicada-develop/docs/overview-pipeline.rst

 :ref:`Read more... <index-top>`

 In addition to Annotating Acceleration Metrics, we can Annotate light Metics.
-[Explain algorithm].
+[TODO: Explain algorithm].

 **To Annotate light Metrics,**